-WE WELCOME YOU TO Our 53rd Annual Meeting of Shareholders
+WE WELCOME YOU TO Our 54th Annual Meeting of Shareholders

-Dear Fellow Shareholders.
+Dear Fellow Shareholders,

-On behalf of Melcor's Board of Directors and our management team, I invite you to attend the 2022 Annual General meeting of shareholders.
-We are pleased to host a fully virtual meeting once again.
-We encourage you to attend from the comfort and safety of your home or office where possible.
-You will be able to ask questions during the meeting; however, we encourage you to vote in advance of the meeting as there will not be a live vote option this year.
+On behalf of Melcor's Board of Directors and our management team, I invite you to attend the 2023 Annual General Meeting of shareholders.
+We are pleased to once again invite you to join us for an in person meeting.
+The meeting will also be webcast for those who are unable to attend in person.
+Both the live and online audience will be able to ask questions following the meeting.
+We encourage you to vote in advance of the meeting or follow the instructions on page 10 to ensure your in person vote is counted.